SteRap/smart-brain-front_end/README.md

 To test the server's requests I relied on Postman https://www.postman.com.

 <h3>Database</h3>
-To mantain the data for users' profile and for their entries' number, I use the relational database PostegreSQL.
+To mantain the data for users' profile and for their entries' number, I used the relational database PostegreSQL.
 To work better with it, I relied on the database tool DBeaver https://dbeaver.io.
-On the matter, I structured the database by creating to tables: 1.
+On the matter, I structured the database by creating two tables: 1.
 Login 2.
 Users.
 They communicate between them through the common value (EMAIL).

 <h3>Hosting</h3>
 Frontend, Backend and Database are all of them hosted by HEROKU https://www.heroku.com/home